VarunAtZethic/SATechnicalOnboarding/Git_Version.md

 Version control is not only useful for tracking code changes but also for managing project documentation.
 By treating your project documentation as code, you can take advantage of Git's version control capabilities.
 Here are some tips for version controlling your project documentation:

-1. <u>Create a Documentation Folder:</u> Set up a dedicated folder within your project repository to store all documentation files.
+1. ***Create a Documentation Folder:*** Set up a dedicated folder within your project repository to store all documentation files.
-2. <u>Commit Documentation Changes:</u> Treat your documentation files like any other code file in your project.
+2. ***Commit Documentation Changes:*** Treat your documentation files like any other code file in your project.
 Use `git add` and `git commit` to track changes and commit new versions of your documentation.
-3. <u>Use Descriptive Commit Messages:</u> Write clear and concise commit messages that describe the purpose and content of the documentation changes.
+3. ***Use Descriptive Commit Messages:*** Write clear and concise commit messages that describe the purpose and content of the documentation changes.
 This helps other developers understand the intent behind each commit.

 **Commit Messages for Documentation:**

 Writing informative and meaningful commit messages is essential for maintaining a well-documented project history.
 Consider the following best practices when writing commit messages for documentation:

-1. <u>Be Descriptive:</u> Clearly describe the purpose of the documentation changes in the commit message.
+1. ***Be Descriptive:*** Clearly describe the purpose of the documentation changes in the commit message.
 Use present tense and succinctly summarize the modifications.
-2. <u>Include Relevant Context:</u> Provide additional context or references, such as issue numbers or related documentation, in the commit message.
+2. ***Include Relevant Context:*** Provide additional context or references, such as issue numbers or related documentation, in the commit message.
 This helps others understand the context behind the changes.
-3. <u>Consider Length and Readability:</u> Keep commit messages concise, but ensure they convey enough information.
+3. ***Consider Length and Readability:*** Keep commit messages concise, but ensure they convey enough information.
 Avoid excessively long messages that may be difficult to read or understand.

 **Documentation File Organization**

 Organizing your documentation files in a logical and structured manner helps developers navigate and find information easily.
 Consider the following guidelines for organizing your documentation files:

-1. <u>Use a Consistent Structure:</u> Define a consistent structure for organizing different types of documentation files, such as user guides, API documentation, or project README files.
+1. ***Use a Consistent Structure:*** Define a consistent structure for organizing different types of documentation files, such as user guides, API documentation, or project README files.
 This makes it easier for developers to locate specific information.
-2. <u>Create Separate Files for Different Topics:</u> Split your documentation into separate files for different topics or sections.
+2. ***Create Separate Files for Different Topics:*** Split your documentation into separate files for different topics or sections.
 For example, have separate files for installation instructions, configuration, usage guides, and troubleshooting.
-3. <u>Use Descriptive Filenames:</u> Give your documentation files meaningful and descriptive names.
+3. ***Use Descriptive Filenames:*** Give your documentation files meaningful and descriptive names.
 Use lowercase letters, hyphens, or underscores to separate words for better readability.
-4. <u>Include Table of Contents:</u> For larger documentation sets, consider adding a table of contents or an index file that provides an overview of all available documentation and serves as an entry point for users.
+4. ***Include Table of Contents:*** For larger documentation sets, consider adding a table of contents or an index file that provides an overview of all available documentation and serves as an entry point for users.

 By following these guidelines, you can effectively document your project on Git, ensuring that important information is well-preserved, easily accessible, and accurately versioned.
 This helps both current and future developers understand and maintain the project with clarity and efficiency.

+### **Further reading**

 - [Development tools](./README.md)
 - [Project management tool](./Project_Management.md)